Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I believe my credentials and experience make me an good candidate for this position.
-I would be delighted to chat with you about my potential contributions in your organisation.
+I am certain that my qualifications and experience make me an ideal candidate for this position.
+I would be delighted to chat with you about how I can contribute the team.

 Sincerely,